roman-milk/roman-milk.github.io/fucking-evolution.md

  Eric, you will always be special to me.
 You make me so happy and I get to have a baby.
 I'll have my baby to remind me of you.

  "I'll have my driver take you to the airport.
 If there is anything else I can do for you, let me know."
-Report_Story #2